khairil-izwani/docker-webservlet-console/README.md

 2. Copy host.jar (~2mb) from https://dl.dropboxusercontent.com/u/43630710/docker-webservlet-console/bin/host.jar
 3. Copy container.jar (~2mb) from https://dl.dropboxusercontent.com/u/43630710/docker-webservlet-console/bin/container.jar
 4. Start the host.jar

       $ java -jar host.jar

 5. Run an image that executes container.jar as a foreground (or background process).
-      $ docker run -d *<myimage>* java -jar container.jar
+      $ docker run -d **{myimage}** java -jar container.jar
 6. Get the name of newly created container which is running, e.g. 'mycontainer' is returned.
       $ docker ps
 7. Stop the newly created container.
       $ docker stop mycontainer
 8. Open a web browser and go to http://localhost:8070/host
-7. To start the container, type start mycontainer
+9. To start the container, type start mycontainer
-8. If successful [connected@mycontainer] is returned in the command input field.
+10. If successful [connected@mycontainer] is returned in the command input field.
-9. Type ls after [connected@mycontainer] to list content inside the 'mycontainer' container.
+11. Type ls after [connected@mycontainer] to list content inside the 'mycontainer' container.
-10. To stop container
+12. To stop container
       stop mycontainer

 Remarks